AnaqiAmir/MiniGram/README.md

 # MiniGram
-A database of a scaled-down version of Instagram

 ## Overview
 MiniGram is a social media platform designed for users to share moments from their lives with close friends and their broader community.
 It enables users to post photos, engage with followers, and interact with content through likes, comments, and descriptive tags, allowing easy discovery of similar posts.